cran/tbrf/README.md

 regulatory status at any sample point.

-tbrf identifies the previous n measurements within the specified time window, applies the function, and outputs a varaible with the result of the rolling statistical measure.
+tbrf identifies the previous n measurements within the specified time window, applies the function, and outputs a variable with the result of the rolling statistical measure.

 ## Installation